denniscwylie/maclearn/README.md

 ### from github

-The package sparsediscrim can be installed from github using the following code again run within an R session.
+The package **sparsediscrim** can be installed from github using the following code again run within an R session.

 ```R
 devtools::install_github('ramhiser/sparsediscrim')
 ```

-## Python modules used:
+## Python modules

+The following Python modules are used in the included scripts; again I would **recommend installing prior to class if you intend to run the Python scripts**:
 - numpy
 - scipy
 - pandas